jamiebuilds/react-loadable/README.md

 ### Picking up a server-side rendered app on the client

 This is where things get a little bit tricky.
-So let's prepare ourselves little bit.
+So let's prepare ourselves a little bit.

 In order for us to pick up what was rendered from the server we need to have